nadavmatalon/student-directory/README.md

 Before exiting the script, the user is asked if s/he would like to save the current list to a file (see: "load file" & "save file" options above).

 As before, the script is configured to accept various affirmative/negative answers ("Yes", "yes", "YES", "Y", "y" and their negative equivalents).

-##Notes

-The original script (directory.rb) was re-written from scratch and re-named "directory_2.rb".

-This was done to improve the structure of the code by making it more object-oriented (in contrast with the relatively linear structure of the original).